realmagicgreen/magicgreenastro/src/content/posts/food-safe-plastic.md

 title: Food Safe Plastic
 subtitle: The obvious solution to avoiding plastic toxicity is to avoid plastics.
 Reduce damage by picking the least toxic ones.
 category: know
-description: "The obvious solution to avoiding plastic toxicity is to avoid plastics, which, in a world awash in plastic, is pretty difficult.
-In the absence of this, it..."
+description: 'The obvious solution to avoiding plastic toxicity is to avoid plastics, which, in a world awash in plastic, is pretty difficult.
+In the absence of this, it...'
 pubDate: 2018-05-20
 publish: true
 tags:
   - plastic
   - learning
   - wellness
-coverImage: "../../assets/p/know/food-safe-plastic/food-safe-plastic.jpg"
+coverImage: '../../assets/p/know/food-safe-plastic/food-safe-plastic.jpg'
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...
 ad: false # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
 sticky: true # 'true' or empty
-photography: "Unknown"
+photography: 'Unknown'
 ---

 The obvious solution to avoiding plastic toxicity is to avoid plastics, which, in a world awash in plastic, is pretty difficult.